Walter Luckett: Later life

-Luckett was selected in the 1975 NBA Draft by the Detroit Pistons.
+Luckett was selected in the 1975 NBA draft by the Detroit Pistons.
 Following the draft, Luckett gained even further notoriety for scoring 28 points in a game against a team that had players like Julius Erving and Earl Monroe on its squad.
 This game ultimately became the highlight of his post-collegiate basketball career, however, because he re-injured his knee while walking up an escalator.
 He could not run or even lift his leg, and thus was cut by Detroit prior to ever playing a game in the league.

 He went back home to Bridgeport, now with his high school sweetheart-turned-wife, and within a year enrolled at the University of Bridgeport.
 He finished his undergraduate degree at the school, and for the first several years after graduation he played semi-professional basketball on top of working full-time in business.
+Luckett played in the Eastern Basketball Association (EBA) / Continental Basketball Association (CBA) for the Gold Coast Stars, Long Island Sounds, Hartford Downtowners, Quincy Chiefs and Allentown Jets from 1975 to 1979.
+He was selected as the EBA Rookie of the Year in 1976 and named to the All-EBA Second Team in 1977.

-His company, Unilever Home and Personal Care, paid for his Master of Business Administration (MBA) that he earned at the University of New Haven.
+Luckett's company, Unilever Home and Personal Care, paid for his Master of Business Administration (MBA) that he earned at the University of New Haven.
 Luckett eventually became the company's manager of community relations, then after 25 years he retired.
 Today he resides in Hamden, Connecticut, with his wife Valita.